riccardo-dagna/roguelike-tutorial-tcod/README.md

 The list of commands is below:
 - "movement arrow" to move and attack
 - "numpad arrow" (excluded 5) to move and attack in the direction
-- "r" to attack ranged (now it needs some debugging)
+- "r" to attack ranged
 - "5", "Period" and "Clear" to wait
 - "Return" and "Enter" to confirm
 - "g" to pick up intems on the floor